 New York Mets (70-80) at Philadelphia Phillies (76-73)

-The New York Mets and Philadelphia Phillies meet Tuesday in MLB action at Citizens Bank Park.
+The New York Mets and the Philadelphia Phillies will be wrapping up their MLB set from Citizens Bank Park on Wednesday.